Wild boar sow with freshlings

 There is currently no specific treatment or authorised vaccination against African swine fever.
 Control is therefore focussed on prevention and disease management.

-What measures can be taken to prevent the spread of African swine fever?
+A number of measures have been taken to contain the spread of African swine fever:

 Restricted zone I is the buffer zone around restricted zone II.
 It demarcates the infected area as a buffer zone to less affected areas and serves as a protective ring around the infection zone to prevent the spread of the disease to neighbouring areas.
 The main aim is to break infection chains, reduce the population density of wild pigs and carry out monitoring/recording measures.